The Circular Ruins: Influence

 "The Circular Ruins" has become one of Borges's best-known stories.
-Critic David C. Howard argues that Colombian novelist Gabriel García Márquez was influenced by this story and other work by Borges in the writing of his 1967 novel One Hundred Years of Solitude (Cien años de soledad), in which several characters are able to dream people or events into existence.
+Critic David C. Howard argues that Colombian novelist Gabriel García Márquez was influenced by this story and other works by Borges in the writing of his 1967 novel One Hundred Years of Solitude (Cien años de soledad), in which several characters are able to dream people or events into existence.
 The story has also been cited as a forerunner of the reality-bending work of science fiction author Philip K. Dick.
 Along with another Borges story, "The Secret Miracle", "The Circular Ruins" was an influence on the Christopher Nolan science fiction film Inception, in which characters move between reality, dreams, and dreams-within-dreams.
 In their book Gender Trouble, gender studies philosopher Judith Butler uses the story as an allegory for how gender is socially constructed.
 In another of Borges's stories, "An Examination of the Work of Herbert Quain", Borges jokingly states that he derived "The Circular Ruins" from the work of the fictional author Herbert Quain.